-- 7.5.4 EQRO Recommendation for Compliance.
-Pursuant to 42 CFR §438.364(a)(5), the MCO shall effectively address recommendations for improving the quality of health care services made by EQRO in the Annual Technical Report for obligations under this Contract. - 7.6 Delegation of Quality Improvement Program Activities.
+7.5.4 EQRO Recommendation for Compliance.
+Pursuant to 42 CFR §438.364(a)(6), the MCO shall effectively address recommendations for improving the quality of services under this Contract made by EQRO in the Annual Technical Report for obligations under this Contract.

+7.6 Delegation of Quality Improvement Program Activities.
 The MCO shall meet the requirements for delegation for any delegated activities related to quality improvement.
-Reviews of Care Systems shall be conducted according to the annual Care System review described in section 9.3.7. - 7.7 Annual Performance Measures.
-The MCO will provide the STATE its HEDIS report (submitted to CMS for MSHO) within thirty (30) days of submission to NCQA, in an Excel spreadsheet format. - 7.8 Care Coordination and Case Management Documentation. - 7.8.1 MCO Collaboration.
-The MCO shall collaborate with the STATE and other MCOs to promote Care Coordination and Case Management efforts and measure its effectiveness through an intervention on a mutually agreed upon topic by the STATE, the MCO and the other MCOs. - 7.8.2 MCO Cooperation.
-The MCO will cooperate with any research or evaluation of Care Coordination and/or Case Management conducted by the STATE, CMS or their contractors. - 7.8.3 Care Plan Audits.
+Reviews of Care Systems shall be conducted according to the annual Care System review described in section 9.3.7.

+7.7 Annual Performance Measures.
+The MCO will provide the STATE its HEDIS report (submitted to CMS for MSHO) within thirty (30) days of submission to NCQA, in an Excel spreadsheet format.

+7.8 Care Coordination and Case Management Documentation.

+7.8.1 MCO Collaboration.
+The MCO shall collaborate with the STATE and other MCOs to promote Care Coordination and Case Management efforts and measure its effectiveness through an intervention on a mutually agreed upon topic by the STATE, the MCO and the other MCOs.

+7.8.2 MCO Cooperation.
+The MCO will cooperate with any research or evaluation of Care Coordination and/or Case Management conducted by the STATE, CMS or their contractors.

+7.8.3 Care Plan Audits.
 The MCO shall audit a sample of Care Plans for MSHO and MSC+ EW and MSHO Community non-EW Enrollees.
 The MCO may include MSC+ non-EW Enrollees in the audit sample if a care plan is required for these Enrollees by the MCO.
 The sample must follow appropriate sampling methodology.
 The MCO must use a protocol submitted to and approved by the STATE that follows the Care Planning audit data abstraction protocol developed by the Care Plan audit work group.
 This protocol incorporates requirements for EW services and Case Management as appropriate for the Enrollee.
 Audit results must be submitted to the STATE along with any Care System and/or Care Plan audits as required under section 9.3.7, by September 15th of each year.
 A summary of the audit results shall be submitted in a form and manner determined by the STATE.
-MDH will audit a sample of care plans for EW Enrollees from each MCO during its triennial compliance audit. - 7.8.4 Waiver Quality Assurance Plan Survey.
+MDH will audit a sample of care plans for EW Enrollees from each MCO during its triennial compliance audit.

+7.8.4 Waiver Quality Assurance Plan Survey.
 The MCO will submit the Waiver Quality Assurance Plan Survey, using the tool designated by the STATE, at the STATE's request with a ninety (90) day notice.
-The survey will include documentation of MCO verification of provider qualifications for Tier 2 and Tier 3 providers as described in section 9.3.20. - 7.9 Enrollment Data by Care System.
-Upon request, the MCO shall submit to the STATE enrollment data for each delegated Care System by Rate Cell Category and Care System within thirty (30) days of the request.
+The survey will include documentation of MCO verification of provider qualifications for Lead Agency Approval Option services, including Direct-Delivery Services (previously called Tier 2) and Purchased Items Services (previously called Tier 3) providers as described in section 9.3.20.